MissingNo96/Array-toLowerCase-Array-toUpperCase-Javascript/README.md

 # Array-toLowerCase-Array-toUpperCase-Javascript

-A simple function to content all the elements of an array to lowercase/uppercase
+A simple function to content all the elements of an array to lowercase/uppercase.

+I mean two functions lol.

+> Made by MissingNo